HorvathLab/NGS/RNA2DNAlign/docs/Installation.md

     xlrd, openpyxl
     ```

-   The existence of required modules can be tested as follows:
+   The existence of required modules can be tested as follows (demonstrated here for `scipy`):

     ```
     python27 -c "from scipy import __version__; print __version__"